-Neuropathic dry eye, is where the eyes feels dry, but do not look dry, despite all interventions.
-This can be caused by long standing dry eye, depression, post-traumatic stress disorder, post corneal surgery.
-In these cases, sometime referral is needed to a pain management clinic.
-Reports have suggested, acupuncture, exercise and cognitive behaviour therapy can be helpful
+Neuropathic dry eye, is where the eyes feel dry, but do not look dry, despite all interventions.
+This can be caused by long-standing dry eye, depression, post-traumatic stress disorder, and post-corneal surgery.
+In these cases, sometimes a referral is needed to a pain management clinic.
+Reports have suggested, that acupuncture, exercise and cognitive behaviour therapy can be helpful

 INTENSE PULSE LIGHT (IPL)